cloudfoundry-incubator/kubo-release/README.md

   - Note: the cloud-config properties can be customized by applying ops-files.
 See `manifests/ops-files` for some examples
   - If using loadbalancers then apply this `vm_extension` called `cfcr-master-loadbalancer` to the cloud-config to add the instances to your loadbalancers.
 See [BOSH documentation](https://bosh.io/docs/cloud-config/#vm-extensions) for information on how to configure loadbalancers.

+#### Hardware Requirements
+Kubernetes uses etcd as its datastore.
+The official infrastructure requirements and example configurations for the etcd cluster can be found [here](https://coreos.com/etcd/docs/latest/op-guide/hardware.html).

 ## Deploying CFCR

 ### Single Master